digiscot/digiscot-website/pages/github-pages.md

 4. Click the "Propose file change" button
 5. On the next screen describe the changes you've made, and then click the "Send pull request" button

 The last step will notify us that there are changes pending, and from here it's our job to review and then publish your updated page.
+To see a quick walkthrough of this process, just watch the video below.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/KMvX20Vm7XA?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Tips for editing your page